 Building distribution submodule.
 The job of this submodule is to aggregate wiring closets within a building and provide connectivity to the campus backbone via routers (or switches with routing modules).
 This submodule provides routing, QoS, and access control methods for meeting security and performance requirements.
 Redundancy and load sharing are recommended for this submodule.
 For example, each building distribution submodule should have two equal-cost paths to the campus backbone.

 Campus backbone.
 The campus backbone is the core layer of the campus infrastructure.
-The backbone interconnects the building access and distribution submodules with the server farm, network management, and edge distribution modules.
+The backbone interconnects the building access and distribute submodules with the server farm, network management, and edge distribution modules.
 The campus backbone provides redundant and fast-converging connectivity.
 It routes and switches traffic as quickly as possible from one module to another.
 This module usually uses high-speed routers (or switches with routing capability) and provides QoS and security features.Tweet